quornian/logseq-modules/README.md

    {:title \"Hello \\\"$1\\\"\"}
     #+END_QUERY"}}
   ```
+  This becomes especially useful when handling regular expressions.
+  An example of this is in [calendar/macro.query.clj](./modules/calendar/macro.query.clj).

-- The contents of `query-transform.clj` and `query-view.clj` are handled similarly to `macro.clj` - copied as-is under the `:query/result-transforms` and `:query/views` sections of `config.edn`, respectively.
+- The contents of `query-transform.clj` and `query-view.clj` are handled similarly to `macro.clj` (copied as-is) under the `:query/result-transforms` and `:query/views` sections of `config.edn`, respectively.

   ```clojure
   ;; File: config.edn